-- The inputs and results for VIC are based on standardising the reliability gap volume to the same level as NSW, i.e., the total USE energy volume in VIC corresponds to 0.003%. - The CPT is expressed in hours of the MPC for simplicity, however, the actual level is expressed in \$/MWh terms. - The APC and MFP was fixed in the modelling but was converted from nominal to real terms.58 - An event includes all USE periods which are within 7 days of each other because of the 7day lookback in assessing the CPT to identify APP and the application of APC.
+- The inputs and results for VIC are based on standardising the reliability gap volume to the same level as NSW, i.e., the total USE energy volume in VIC corresponds to 0.003%. - The CPT is expressed in hours of the MPC for simplicity, however, the actual level is expressed in \$/MWh terms. - The APC and MFP was fixed in the modelling but was converted from nominal to real terms.
+See Section 11.6 for a discussion of APC. - An event includes all USE periods which are within 7 days of each other because of the 7-day lookback in assessing the CPT to identify APP and the application of APC.
 The definition of event in this section is different to that in used in Section 9. - References to a sample refers to a full year simulation which can comprise zero, one or multiple USE events. - Where appropriate, the magnitude of each component of the reliability settings has been rounded to the nearest \$500/MWh.
 The rounding precision is intended to reflect the inherent uncertainties relating to the assumption inputs and modelling process.